kamaradclimber/miele-network/README.md

 ```

 So we have NTP over http.
 Probably a way to work in more restricted networks where ntp port might not be opened.

+We can now capture that request with a super simple fake http server to give the washing machine what it expects.
+I'm using [sinatra](https://sinatrarb.com/intro.html) with a simple server written in ruby.
+See `fake_miele.rb` file and launch it with `ruby fake_miele.rb`